-The credential program offered by California Baptist University is a state approved program and is subject to revision at any time by state or federal law.
+The credential programs offered by California Baptist University are state approved programs and are subject to revision at any time by state or federal law.
 Please contact the School of Education for more information.
 The university and the School of Education reserve the right to modify the teacher credentialing requirements when directed to do so by the Commission on Teacher Credentialing.
-The Liberal Studies major (Elementary Subject Matter Program) in the Bachelor of Arts degree program is designed for, but not limited to, students interested in preparing for the Preliminary Multiple Subject Credential Program and teaching in the elementary schools.
+The Liberal Studies major (Elementary Subject Matter Program) in the Bachelor of Arts degree program is designed for, but not limited to, students interested in preparing for the Preliminary Multiple Subject Credential Program and teaching in an elementary school.